lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 ### Connecting to android: 2 variants

-Please note: if -- for any reason -- the connection can't be established the first time you try, it seems best to restart both the android REPL and the PC Emacs, before attempting another try (I say this out of experience).
+Please note: if -- for any reason -- the connection can't be established the first time you try, it seems best to restart the android REPL, before attempting another try (I'm talking out of experience).

 Also, stopping Swank on android and restarting it, without restarting the REPL too, seems not to work.